sis750/02-programming/rprogramming.md

   df3 = haven::read_dta(file = 'file.dta')
 ```

 Don’t forget about outputting, or saving, the data too.
-Write it into
+Write it to your
-your preferred format.
-I recommend saving in `.RData` format for
+preferred format.
+I recommend saving in `.RData` format for yourself and
-yourself and in `.csv` format if you intend to distribute the data for
+`.csv` format if you intend to distribute the data for public use.[^2]
-public use.[^2]

 ``` r
 # Output